The task of administering a probate estate are as follows:

 The Issue: Putting the world on notice that:

-- You have been appointed as Descendant’s Personal Representative; and
+- You have been appointed as Decedent’s Personal Representative; and

-- Any creditor of Descendant has four months to present his/her/its claim against the estate or be barred.
+- Any creditor of Decedent has four months to present his/her/its claim against the estate or be barred.

 The Probate Notice to Creditors is a form: